evhub/coconut/DOCS.md

 ### Set Literals

 Coconut allows an optional `s` to be prepended in front of Python set literals.
 While in most cases this does nothing, in the case of the empty set it lets Coconut know that it is an empty set and not an empty dictionary.
+Set literals also support unpacking syntax (e.g. `s{*xs}`).

 Additionally, Coconut also supports replacing the `s` with an `f` to generate a `frozenset` or an `m` to generate a Coconut [`multiset`](#multiset).